Formed in North London in 1965, The Equals were a group of friends consisting of the original line-up,

 The Equals continued performing to sell-out audiences with original members Pat Lloyd (bass), Derv Gordon (vocals), Lincoln Gordon (guitar), Ronnie Telemacque (drums), and Rob Hendry (guitar).
 Lincoln Gordon left the band shortly after its reformation and in the same year David (Dzal) Martin – who had been a member between 1973 and 1975 rejoined permanently as lead guitarist.

-In the early ’90s, The Equals released their album “ROOTS” which to date is their last album released.
+In the early ’90s, The Equals released their album “ROOTS” which to date is their last album released in 1995, mainly written by Pat Lloyd with contributions from David (Dzal) Martin.

 In 1994 the song "Baby Come Back" refused to go away.
 The track returned when UB40 (featuring Pato Banton) scored an unexpected UK number one with their cover of the song.